Transforming the Payer and Provider Relationship: The Role of Healthcare IT

 Since his earliest writings on health policy and market dynamics in The Wall Street Journal in the early 1990s, Mr. Kleinke has long been known as a forceful, non-partisan advocate for an evidence-driven, computerized, patient-centric health care system.Location: Fiesta Ballroom 5-8 J.D.
 Kleinke Medical Economist, Health Information Technology Entrepreneur

 Every aspect of the healthcare marketplace is experiencing market pressures, regulatory changes, changes in business models, and transformative challenges and opportunities.
 A decade of disruption lies ahead for market participants as we pursue the goals of the triple aim, and try to become more engaged with consumers.
 Recent challenges with the ACA, and Healthcare.gov are simply a precursor to the real disruption of the market driven by cost, quality and resource pressures.
-Join us for a discussion of how disruption will manifest itself in healthcare, and what challenges and opportunities are created in the chaos.Location: Fiesta Ballroom 5-8 Scott Lundstrom Vice President of Research IDC Health Insights
+Join us for a discussion of how disruption will manifest itself in healthcare, and what challenges and opportunities are created in the chaos.Location: Fiesta Ballroom 5-8 Scott Lundstrom Group VP and General Manager IDC Health Insights

 Session: ROI for the EMR

-Join us for this interactive discussion with Mark Blatt, Director, Global Healthcare Strategies, Digital Health Group, Intel Corp., Scott Lundstrom, IDC Health Insights and the event audience!Location: Fiesta Ballroom 5-8 Mark Blatt WW Medical Director, Enterprise Solution Sales Intel Scott Lundstrom Vice President of Research IDC Health Insights
+Join us for this interactive discussion with Mark Blatt, Director, Global Healthcare Strategies, Digital Health Group, Intel Corp., Scott Lundstrom, IDC Health Insights and the event audience!Location: Fiesta Ballroom 5-8 Mark Blatt WW Medical Director, Enterprise Solution Sales Intel Scott Lundstrom Group VP and General Manager IDC Health Insights

 Peer Networking Topics: